Pipexlul/complete-js-course-chall-solutions/README.md

 - [Udemy Link] - Link to course

 Please keep in mind that some solutions (especially the earlier ones) are not ideal because I wanted to stick to the information the course had given me at the moment each challenge was brought up, i.e., not using functions before the course had actually taught functions.
-I plan to revisit each challenge when I finish the whole course, so I can apply all the knowledge I'll have by then with no restrictions.

 ## Progress